How To Get a Private Investigator License in Wisconsin

 0

 This article explains how to get a private investigator’s license in Wisconsin.
-Included in an overview of the state licensing authority, a list of general licensing requirements, and where to get more information.
+It includes an overview of the state licensing authority a list of general licensing requirements, and where to get more information.
 In addition, we’ll provide some recommendations for joining an investigation association and where to get training and education.

 Wisconsin Private Investigator Licensing Authority